pix-digital/pixSeoPlugin/README.md

 ## Introduction

 This plugin is born from the recurrent needs of having satelitte pages and an easy way to handle page redirections.
+It includes now many features to handle daily SEO needs.
 This plugin only supports Doctrine ORM.

 ## Installation